WuerthPhoenix/tornado/README.md

-## Tornado Architecture  (Add figure here?)
+## Tornado Architecture  (Add architecture figure?)

-The three principal data types of Tornado are:
+The principal data types of Tornado are:
-* Incoming events
+* Incoming Events
+* Rules, that have (defined in next section):
-* Rule matching conditions
+    * Matching conditions
+    * Definable variables
-* Rule actions to be executed
+    * Actions to be executed

-Composable rules (unique names, unique priority, strong ordering).
-These are JSON elements (Figure X) which can be configured with variables and two clause types:
-* WHERE:
-* WITH:
+On startup, Tornado's Configuration Parser reads stored rule configurations and converts them into internal rule objects.
+Rules are composable, and are required to have unique names, unique priorities, and thus a strong ordering.
+They are written in JSON (see Figure X for an example).

-Tornado is organized as a processing pipeline, where input events move from collectors to the rule engine, to executors without branching or returning.
-The principal stages are:
+Architecturally, Tornado is organized as a processing pipeline, where input events move from collectors to the rule engine, to executors, without branching or returning.
+This pipeline architecture greatly contributes to its speed.
+The principal modules are:
-* Datasources:  Sources of events
-* Event Collectors:
+* Datasources:  Original sources of events, typically applications or hardware, where different event types have different communication patterns.
+    * Channel subscriptions for streamed events (e.g., Syslog, SNMP traps, DNS) or via NATS (e.g., monitoring, or Telegram)
+    * Polling / Call (e.g., Email)
+    * Direct read (e.g., SMS)
+    * API call (e.g., AWS, Azure)
+* Event Collectors:  Listens for events from a datasource and rewrites them into a standard format (payload?) that can be used by the Matcher.
-* Rule Engine Matcher:
+* Rule Engine Matcher:  Compares the rewritten event against the pre-configured rule set in priority order until it finds a matching rule.
-* Rule Engine Extractor:
+* Rule Engine Extractor/Dispatcher:  Once a matching rule is found, it creates variables from both the event payload and the rule definition, then sending it to the appropriate Tornado Executor.
-* Action Executors:
+* Action Executors:  Instantiates the variables into an action template and invokes that action.

-An additional element of Tornado is the Configuration Parser which on startup reads configurations from disk and converts them into internal rule structures.

-* Datasource to collector:
-    * Communication method depends on event type: Channel subscribe, steam, call, read, API call
-    * Patterns (n-to-1):  poll/call, stream/subscribe

-* Why we chose Rust to implement Tornado
-    * Thread-safe and memory safe
-    * Fully compiled and thus fast
-    * Excellent error handling
+Tornado is implemented in Rust, so that it is fully compiled and thus blazingly fast, is both thread-safe and memory safe, and has excellent error handling.
 By using Rust, Tornado can receive hundreds of thousands of events per second and apply millions of rules per second.

-## Tornado Configuration
+## Tornado Configuration and Rules

 * Tornado is aware when its configuration changes and will automatically reload it.
 * Location of configuration files